 Clearing and Risk (DCR)

-The Division of Clearing and Risk oversees derivatives clearing organizations (DCOs) and other market participants in the clearing process, including futures commission merchants, swap dealers, major swap participants and large traders.
-It monitors the clearing of futures, options on futures, and swaps by DCOs, assesses DCO compliance with Commission regulations, and conducts risk assessment and surveillance.
-DCR also makes recommendations on DCO applications and eligibility, rule submissions, and which types of swaps should be cleared.
+The Division of Clearing and Risk oversees derivatives clearing organizations (DCOs) and other market participants in the clearing process.
+These include futures commission merchants, swap dealers, major swap participants, and large traders.

 The Division of Enforcement investigates and prosecutes alleged violations of the Commodity Exchange Act and Commission regulations.
-Potential violations include fraud, manipulation and other abuses concerning commodity derivatives and swaps that threaten market integrity, market participants and the general public.
+Potential violations include fraud, manipulation, and other abuses concerning commodity derivatives and swaps that harm market integrity, market participants, and the general public.
 Within DOE is the Whistleblower Office, which administers the CFTC’s whistleblower program.

 Market Oversight (DMO)